microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 ```
 Congratulations, you just built your first Linear Regression model, created a prediction with it, and displayed it in a plot!

 🚀 Challenge: Try to plot a different variable from this dataset.
-Hint: edit this line: `X = X[:, np.newaxis, 2]`
+Hint: edit this line: `X = X[:, np.newaxis, 2]`.
+Given this dataset's target, what are you able to discover about the progression of diabetes as a disease?

 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/6/)